A Local’s Guide to Paris’ Arrondissements

 WHERE TO SLEEP: Find last-minute hotel deals in Paris 12

-A kind of no man’s land with a very popular character and a strong Chinese population, this district of Paris has some cool things to see and do, like the arty Butte-Aux-Cailles neighborhood, some quintessential Paris bistros, or its incredible Street Art.
+The 13th Arrondissement is located in the far southeast of Paris, on the Seine’s Left Bank.
+A kind of no man’s land with a strong Chinese population, this working-class district has some cool things to see and do, like the arty Butte-Aux-Cailles neighborhood, the Gobelins Manufactory, and the Cité de la Mode et du Design.

 Formerly dotted with little villages and convents, Paris 13 was bisected by the Bièvre River, Paris’ second river.
 Due to pollution from the tanneries and factories that bordered its banks, the Bièvre River was gradually filled over during the 18th and 19th centuries.